jigarius/phpake/README.md

 is easy to install, easy to use, and allows full-fledged PHP syntax.
 Thus, Phpake was born.

-I hope you like it and if you do, feel free to leave a `$tip`.
+I invite you to use it, and I hope you like it.

 ~ [Jigarius](https://jigarius.com/)